 No trustee appointed to the College Pension Board of Trustees may also serve as a local, retired or NRFC representative to the Pension Advisory Committee.

-Term of Appointment: Committee members will normally be appointed for a term of four years.
+Committee members will normally be appointed for a term of four years.
 Members are expected to attend all meetings of the Committee.
-If members are unable to attend regularly, their appointment may be rescinded by the year term.
+If members are unable to attend regularly, their appointment may be rescinded by the

 Presidents' Council.